Student Achievement Report

 UNA is committed to empowering students and alumni to engage in all phases of career development.
 In support of this mission, the Career Center serves as the primary resource for campus career-related information to facilitate successful career development for students, alumni, faculty, and employers.
 The Career Center collects job placement data through a graduation survey, which each graduating student is prompted to take.
 Survey information is distributed through the UNA Graduation Expo, direct email to students, and face-to-face distribution of printed pamphlets.

 Student achievement goals (target levels of performance/thresholds of acceptability).
 The criteria that are identified for each graduate include whether the student is employed upon graduation, pursuing additional education, entering military service, not employed but still seeking a job, or not employed and not seeking employment.
 As the University collects this data annually it also identifies that the threshold of acceptability increases each year on the prior year's rate of employment.
-Data from the past three semesters have been analyzed and summarized in tables 9 and 10 below.
+Data from the past two academic years have been analyzed and summarized in tables 9 and 10 below.

 Table 9.
 Aggregate Employment Data of UNA Graduates Upon Graduation